When it comes to trading a financial instrument like CFDs, you may be wondering ‘How much finance do I pay to hold CFDs overnight?’

 The finance fees are calculated when you hold a position past the New York close (at least for most brokers).
 If you close your position before the New York close, then you will not pay any CFD finance.

 If you hold the position for three weeks, then you will pay finance every day you hold the trade open.

 The good news is CFD brokers charge you a pro rata rate.
 Unlike a margin loan, you never have to apply for a credit rating or credit check to get approved to trade CFDs or Forex.

 Each CFD broker calculates the finance rates in different ways.
 Instead of trying to explain a blanket rule of how CFD finance is calculated, we thought it would be easier to highlight the best CFD brokers finance rates here.

 As you can see from the screenshot below, IG charge 2.5% above the relevant interbank rate.
 Rates differ depending on whether you are trading share CFDs, Forex, Indices or Commodities.
 Their financing rate is 3% for mini and micro FX contracts.

-As of February 2017, CMC Markets charge financing if you hold positions after 5pm New York time.
+As of January 2018, CMC Markets charge financing if you hold positions after 5pm New York time.
 CMC refer to this as a holding cost, not a financing charge.
-You can see their share CFDs rates from the screenshot below, taken in February 2017.
+You can see their share CFDs rates from the screenshot below, taken in January2018.

 When it comes to holding costs for Forex trades, CMC have a different calculation.